yurivin/TangemTest/README.md

 chmod +x /deploy/iroha/entrypoint.sh
 ```

+## SDK

-## Tangem cards can be used for iOS and Android.
+Tangem cards can be used for iOS and Android.
 SDK for these platforms can be foun [here](https://github.com/Tangem)